 \subsection{\Ninv analysis}

 To simplify, we refer to the prompt-delayed signal as a Double signal.
+Meanwhile, the events with no other correlated triggers are referred to as ``Single".
 We first estimate the Double+Single background rates ($R_{\rm Double+Single}$), originating from the coincidence of a doubly correlated event (IBD, $^{9}$Li/$^{8}$He, $^{13}$C($\alpha$, n)$^{16}$O, fast neutron) with Single.

 where $R_{\rm Double}$ is the rate of Double signals after applying the selection criteria of $E_{1}$, $E_{2}$, $\Delta R_{12}$, $\Delta T_{12}$, the fiducial volume cut, and the muon veto. $R_{\rm Single} = 0.71$ Hz represents the Single rate with the energy $E_3$ in the range of [1.5, 3.5]~MeV, including $0.64$ Hz of radioactivity and $0.07$ Hz of isotopes. $P_{(\Delta R_{23,13})}$ is the survival probability of backgrounds after the spatial cuts $\Delta R_{23}$ and $\Delta R_{13}$.